pdnt/pdnt.github.io/content/_index.md

 draft: false
 ---

-### About
+### About :wave:

-Hello :wave: I'm Pablo Dip.
-I live in Tucuman, Argentina.

-I'm a dedicated professional in the tech industry.
-I began my career as a technician in a computer store, where I cultivated a profound understanding of hardware and software components.

-I established my own business, focusing on selling enterprise networking equipment and providing reliable networking solutions.
-Client satisfaction has always been my priority, and I take pride in tailoring solutions to meet individual needs.

-My journey is characterized by continuous growth and a commitment to staying updated with the latest trends in the tech world.
+With over 5 years of hands-on experience in IT services, cloud technologies, and automation, I am passionate about crafting robust and secure infrastructures that drive business success.
+My expertise lies in harnessing the power of AWS and Azure to deliver scalable solutions while integrating best practices in DevSecOps.

+I stand out through my proven track record of collaborating with teams to deliver reliable and secure infrastructures.
+Certified in Azure, I bring a wealth of knowledge in automation with Ansible and Python, enabling streamlined processes and enhanced productivity.
+My dedication to staying updated with the latest technologies ensures that I can adapt quickly to new environments and tools, making me a valuable asset in dynamic IT landscapes.

 I firmly believe in sharing knowledge and empowering others, which is why I have volunteered for several years to security conferences such as [Wild West Hacking Fest](https://wildwesthackinfest.com/) (from [Black Hills Information Security](https://www.blackhillsinfosec.com/)) and [CactusCon](https://www.cactuscon.com/).

 ### Contact